-- to provide an enhanced institutional and policy capacity for a successful European integration process; - to promote institutional reform and the practical implementation of democratic values in legal and economic practice; - to monitor public attitudes and serve as a watchdog of the institutional reform process in the country; - to strengthen the institutional and management capacity of NGOs in Bulgaria.
+- to provide an enhanced institutional and policy capacity for a successful European integration process, especially in the area of justice and home affairs; - to promote institutional reform and the practical implementation of democratic values in legal and economic practice; - to monitor public attitudes and serve as a watchdog of the institutional reform process.

-The Center for the Study of Democracy owns 100% of its subsidiaries Vitosha Research EOOD and Project 1 EOOD.
+The Center for the Study of Democracy owns 100 % of its subsidiaries Vitosha Research EOOD and Project 1 EOOD.